Interior design terms – are they really a thing?

 A elegant and simple design style that was popular during the late 1700’s through to 1800’s.
 It featured motifs borrowed from ancient Rome and Greece.

 Something that is not transparent.
-Like a material that cannot be seen through or allow light to pass through.
+For example, a material that cannot be seen through or allow light to pass through.
+Bathroom windows can quite often be opaque, especially on new builds.

 Scale is one of the elements and principles of design and relates to size.
 For example, the size of one object in relation to other surrounding objects.